Layr-Labs/eigenlayer-contracts/docs/core/StrategyManager.md

 * `stakerStrategyListLength(address staker) -> (uint)`:
     * Gives `stakerStrategyList[staker].length`
     * Used (especially by the `DelegationManager`) to determine whether a Staker has shares in any strategy in the `StrategyManager` (will be 0 if not)
+* `uint256 constant MAX_TOTAL_SHARES = 1e38 - 1`
+    * The maximum total shares a single strategy can handle.
+This maximum prevents overflow in offchain services.

 ---